aisingapore/TagUI/README.md

 More Information:
 - With -report option, there is a summary and detailed logs of robots to be enhanced for [centralised reporting](https://github.com/kelaberetiv/TagUI/issues/956#issuecomment-850123072)
 - For more info on TagUI architecture diagram, software components and security considerations, [visit this link](https://github.com/kelaberetiv/TagUI/tree/pre_v6#security)

+To get started, see this [installation guide](https://tagui.readthedocs.io/en/latest/setup.html).
+Join the community or ask any questions at [our Telegram chat group](https://t.me/rpa_chat).

 # v6 Features